7 Reasons You Will Love Kumihimo (and Instructor Jill Wiseman)

 Several years ago I signed up for Jill’s class at Bead Fest.
 I was enticed by the idea that this ancient Japanese braiding technique looked similar to bead crochet but was supposed to be easier to learn.
 I’d signed up for the class late, so the only time slot available was an early morning one.

-7 Reason You Too Will Fall in Love
+7 Reason You Will Fall in Love with Kumihimo

 In her digital download, Jill Wiseman warns that you’ll get hooked on kumihimo.
 Here are my own reasons that’s true: